Questions on Compulsory and Permissive Counterclaims

 Must D join X to his counterclaim against P?

 3) P sues D in federal court.
-D fails to bring a cause of action against P that concerns the same T or O as P’s claim against D. D subsequently sues P in New York state court on the cause of action he refrained from bringing in the federal suit.
+D fails to bring a cause of action against P that concerns the same transaction or occurrence (T or O) as P’s claim against D. D subsequently sues P in New York state court on the cause of action he refrained from bringing in the federal suit.
 New York has no compulsory counterclaim rule.
 Is D barred from bringing the cause of action anyway?

 4) P sues D in NY state court.
 D fails to bring a cause of action against P that concerns the same T or O as P’s claim against D. (New York has no compulsory counterclaim rule.)
 D subsequently sues P in federal court on the cause of action he refrained from bringing in the New York suit.
 Is D barred from bringing the cause of action?